TET2 c.4114_4131dup, p.Thr1372_Phe1377dup

 BP2 (Not Applied) Strength Modified

-According to Standard ACMG guidelines, the rule for BP2 is: 'Observed in trans with a pathogenic variant for dominant disorders or in cis with a pathogenic variant.'
-There is no evidence of such occurrence for this variant.
+According to standard ACMG guidelines, the rule for BP2 is: "Observed in trans with a pathogenic variant for dominant disorders or in cis with a pathogenic variant."
+The evidence for this variant shows: no such observations.
 Therefore, this criterion is not applied.

 BP3